Sausage

 This is a Cajun jambalaya, not a creole jambalaya.
 So what's the difference?
 Cajun food is simpler country/bayou food, while Creole is fancier city food.
 Think New Orleans restaurant vs grandma's.
 Creole foods tend to have more or fancier sauces.
 You won't find a bechamel sauce in Cajun dishes.
 Cajun dishes tend to use less tomatoes than Creole.
 If every jambalaya you've ever had, had tomatoes in it, try one without.
 It's delicious.

-The most important part to making good jambalaya is to use the right pot.
+There are a few things that are important when making a good jambalaya.
+First, use the right pot.
 Non-stick, stainless steel, or anodized aluminum just won't do.
-You need a plain cast iron pot or an enameled cast iron pot and a good stiff spatula.
+You need a plain cast iron or enameled cast iron pot and a good stiff spatula.
 When you use a cast iron pot, you can create a "graton" or "fond".
 Graton is the brown stuff that sticks to the the bottom of the pot when you are making jambalaya.
 It gives jambalaya it's distinctive brown color and taste.
-I use a 12 quart cast iron Dutch oven, or a 7.3 or 4.3 quart enameled cast iron Dutch oven.
+I use a 7.3 or 12 quart cast iron Dutch oven for a big batch , and a 4.3 quart Dutch oven for the small batch.
+Second, real tasso.
+Tasso is highly spices smoked pork and it adds most of the spice in this recipe.
+Homemade tasso is best, and easy to make.
+Store bought tasso is good, plain ham works if you can't get tasso, but it just isn't the same.

 Lastly, the big pot makes a ton of jambalaya.
 It nearly fills our 7.3 quart cast Iron Dutch oven and it feeds at least 8 to 10 hungry people.
 The small pot fills our 4.3 quart Dutch oven and feeds half that.